Special Events 2017

 HIKE TO THE DRIVE LANES

-- October 5, Moon of People Going to Winter Camp
+- October 7 - Moon of the People Going to Winter Camp

 NATIONAL ABORIGINAL DAY

 June 21, Wednesday, 10 a.m. – 4 p.m.

 In the “Moon of the Longest Day”, we celebrate First Nations’ contribution to Canadian society.
 Experience the sound and spectacle of drumming and dancing.
 Interact with our performers.
 Listen to Blackfoot elders tell stories about the plains buffalo culture.
 Guided facility tours, a live display of Alberta Birds of Prey, and indigenous food sampling are all included.
 Try your hand at Atl Atl throwing, an ancient hunting technique.